asurelaba/AtmApp/README.md

 - check balance
 - withdraw and deposit
 - funds transfer
+- change pin
+- lock their card
+- place an unlock card request

 Administrator can:
 - Login
-- view transactions
+- view transactions based on different search criteria
 - add/delete/view users, accounts and cards
 - lock and unlock cards

 This is the schema designed for the ATM App: